teambit/docs/docs/understanding-bit/why-bit.md

 ---

 # Why Bit?
+Bit is
+Because all we ever wanted we wanted to build a model that promotes modular, decoupled and fast of development of simple apps that can be scaled to huge opportunities.

+We built Bit to be able to build simple application in a modular, decoupled design and scale them.

+## Building a single App with Bit

+## Scaling development with Bit

+## Component Driven Development

 - Component driven development takes over everything - e.g. React, Angular, Vue.
 - Current ecosystem and tooling were not built for component-driven architectures.